hazelcast/hazelcast-jet-reference-manual/docs/070_Configuration.md

 JetInstance jet = Jet.newJetInstance(config);
 ```

-Any XML configuration files that might be present will be ignored when
-programmatic configuration is used.

-## Configuring Declaratively
+## Declarative Configuration

-It is also possible to configure Jet through XML files when a
-`JetInstance` is created without any explicit `JetConfig` file.
-Jet will
+If you don't pass an explicit `JetConfig` object when constructing a Jet
-look for a configuration file in the following order:
+instance, it will look for an XML configuration file in the following
+locations (in that order):

 1. Check the system property `hazelcast.jet.config`.
-If the value is set,
+If the value is set
-and starts with `classpath:`, then it will be treated as a classpath
+   and starts with `classpath:`, Jet treats it as a classpath resource.
-resource.
-Otherwise, it will be treated as a file reference.
+   Otherwise it treats it as a file pathname.
-2. Check for the presence of `hazelcast-jet.xml` in the working directory.
+2. Check for the presence of `hazelcast-jet.xml` in the working
+   directory.
 3. Check for the presence of `hazelcast-jet.xml` in the classpath.
-4. If all the above checks fail, then the default XML
+4. If all the above checks fail, then Jet loads the default XML
-configuration will be loaded.
+   configuration that's packaged in the Jet JAR file.

 An example configuration looks like the following: